-Kat is a BACP and HCPC registered Integrative Arts Psychotherapist, qualified to Masters and Post Graduate Certificate level through the Institute of Arts in Therapy and Education (IATE).
+Kat is a UKCP, BACP and HCPC registered Integrative Arts Psychotherapist, qualified to Masters and Post Graduate Certificate level through the Institute of Arts in Therapy and Education (IATE).
 She has a professional background in textile design, and set up an independent fashion, home and giftware business before training as an Arts Psychotherapist.
-She has 4 years of experience in adult mental health, working across various areas, such as: addictions, trauma, psychosis, eating disorders, depression, anxiety, compulsive behaviour, intrusive thinking and perinatal mental health.
+She has over 5 years of experience in adult mental health, working across various areas, such as: addictions, trauma, psychosis, eating disorders, depression, anxiety, compulsive behaviour, intrusive thinking and perinatal mental health.
 She has worked in both inpatient and outpatient settings in the NHS and with adults of varying ages, sexual orientations, ethnic, cultural and religious backgrounds.

 Kat's integrative approach incorporates various psychological perspectives, so that she can tailor her support accordingly to your individual needs.
 This flexibility enables you to co-create your treatment, and Kat welcomes openness in what you would like to focus on.
 She is inspired by psychodynamic and person-centred principles - particularly attachment theory, object relations theory, transactional analysis and Gestalt; however the therapeutic relationship is at the heart of her work, offering an empathic, nonjudgmental space for you to explore the challenges you wish to bring.